-- 3.3.4.1.
-To make studies of the area within its jurisdiction and present recommendations to the Town Council. - 3.3.4.2.
-To determine objectives to be sought in the development of the study area and present recommendations to the Town Council. - 3.3.4.3.
+3.3.4.1.
+To make studies of the area within its jurisdiction and present recommendations to the Town Council.

+3.3.4.2.
+To determine objectives to be sought in the development of the study area and present recommendations to the Town Council.

+3.3.4.3.
 To prepare and recommend plans for achieving these objectives.

-- 3.3.4.4.
-Develop and recommend policies, ordinances, administrative procedures, and other means for carrying out plans in a coordinated and efficient manner; - 3.3.4.5.
-Advise the Town Council concerning the use and amendment of means for carrying out plans; - 3.3.4.6.
-Exercise any functions in the administration and enforcement of various means for carrying out plans that the council may direct. - 3.3.4.7.
-Perform any other related duties that the Town Council may direct. - 3.3.4.8.
-To prepare and from time to time amend and revise a comprehensive and coordinated plan for the physical, social, and economic development of the area and present recommendations to the Town Council for consideration. - 3.3.4.8.1.
-The comprehensive plan, with the accompanying maps, plats, charts, and descriptive matter, shall show the Planning Board's recommendation to the Town Council for the development of the area, including, among other things, the general location, character, and extent of streets, bridges, boulevards, parkways, playgrounds, squares, parks, and aviation fields; and other public ways, grounds, and open spaces; the general location and extent of public utilities and terminals, whether publicly or privately owned or operated, for water, power, gas, sanitation, transportation, communication and other purposes; and the removal, relocation, widening, narrowing, vacating, abandonment, change of use, or extension of any of the foregoing ways, buildings, grounds, open spaces, properties, utilities, or terminals. - 3.3.4.8.2.
-The comprehensive plan and any ordinances or other measures to effectuate the plans shall be made with the general purpose of guiding and accomplishing a coordinated, adjusted, and harmonious development of the Town and its environs which will, in accordance with present and future needs, best promote health, safety, and the general welfare, as well as efficiency and economy in the process of development, including, among other things, adequate provision for traffic, the promotion of safety from fire and other dangers, adequate provision for light and air, the promotion of the healthful and convenient distribution of population, the promotion of good civic design and arrangement, the wise and efficient expenditure of public funds, and the adequate provision of public utilities, services, and other public requirements. - 3.3.4.9.
-To prepare, review and hold public hearings on zoning map and text amendments and to prepare and recommend ordinances promoting orderly development as guided by along lines indicated in the Comprehensive Plan and make recommendations to the Town Council advise concerning proposed map and text amendments of such ordinances.
+3.3.4.4.
+Develop and recommend policies, ordinances, administrative procedures, and other means for carrying out plans in a coordinated and efficient manner;

+3.3.4.5.
+Advise the Town Council concerning the use and amendment of means for carrying out plans;

+3.3.4.6.
+Exercise any functions in the administration and enforcement of various means for carrying out plans that the council may direct.

+3.3.4.7.
+Perform any other related duties that the Town Council may direct.

+3.3.4.8.
+To prepare and from time to time amend and revise a comprehensive and coordinated plan for the physical, social, and economic development of the area and present recommendations to the Town Council for consideration.

+3.3.4.8.1.
+The comprehensive plan, with the accompanying maps, plats, charts, and descriptive matter, shall show the Planning Board's recommendation to the Town Council for the development of the area, including, among other things, the general location, character, and extent of streets, bridges, boulevards, parkways, playgrounds, squares, parks, and aviation fields; and other public ways, grounds, and open spaces; the general location and extent of public utilities and terminals, whether publicly or privately owned or operated, for water, power, gas, sanitation, transportation, communication and other purposes; and the removal, relocation, widening, narrowing, vacating, abandonment, change of use, or extension of any of the foregoing ways, buildings, grounds, open spaces, properties, utilities, or terminals.

+3.3.4.8.2.
+The comprehensive plan and any ordinances or other measures to effectuate the plans shall be made with the general purpose of guiding and accomplishing a coordinated, adjusted, and harmonious development of the Town and its environs which will, in accordance with present and future needs, best promote health, safety, and the general welfare, as well as efficiency and economy in the process of development, including, among other things, adequate provision for traffic, the promotion of safety from fire and other dangers, adequate provision for light and air, the promotion of the healthful and convenient distribution of population, the promotion of good civic design and arrangement, the wise and efficient expenditure of public funds, and the adequate provision of public utilities, services, and other public requirements.

+3.3.4.9.
+To prepare, review and to prepare and recommend ordinances promoting orderly development along lines indicated in the Comprehensive Plan advise concerning proposed map and text amendments of such ordinances.

-- 3.3.4.10.
-To determine whether proposed developments conform to the principles and requirements of the Comprehensive Plan for the growth and improvement of the area and ordinances adopted in furtherance of such plan. - 3.3.4.11.
-To hold public hearings, review and make recommendations to the Town Council on major site plans and major subdivisions in accordance with Section 5.6. - 3.3.4.12.
-To keep the Town Council and the general public informed and advised as to these matters. - 3.3.4.13.
+3.3.4.10.
+To determine whether proposed developments conform to the principles and requirements of the Comprehensive Plan for the growth and improvement of the area and ordinances adopted in furtherance of such plan.

+3.3.4.11.
+To review and make recommendations to the Town Council on major site plans and major subdivisions in accordance with Section 5.6.

+3.3.4.11.-3.3.4.12.
+To provide a preliminary forum for review of quasi-judicial decisions, provided that no part of the forum or recommendation may be used as a basis for the deciding board.

+3.3.4.12.
+3.3.4.13.
+To keep the Town Council and the general public informed and advised as to these matters.

+3.3.4.13.
+3.3.4.14.
 To perform any other duties that may lawfully be assigned to it.